 Technology, Privacy, and Homelab

-I enjoy tinkering with tech in my homelab which consists of a 44u, enclosed cabinet that’s nearly filled to the brim with servers of varying types/sizes.
-Most of it is for virtualization, in one form or another.
-I could host a separate blog on the contents of the rack but, I might just save the bits and pieces for another day.
-Without going into too much detail; I’m running several ESXI Hypervisor boxes that include numerous operating systems via virtual machines.
+I enjoy tinkering with tech in my homelab which consists of a full height, enclosed cabinet that’s nearly filled to the brim with servers of varying types/sizes.
+Most of it is for virtualization or labs, in one form or another.

-For a period of time, I managed a gun shop in the Florida area so, naturally, I have an appreciation for firearm nomenclature and an affinity for shooting/range time.
+For several years, I managed and operated a gun shop so, naturally, I have an appreciation for firearm nomenclature and an affinity for shooting/range time.
 I’m never pushy about the subject and reserve my thoughts but, I’m always happy to talk shop if you’re genuinely interested.

 I enjoy cooking and, more specifically, grilling/smoking meats of varying types.
 Chances are, at some point, I’ll write about making beef jerky, smoking pork butts, or preserving foods.

-I’m a father to the coolest little girl in the entire world and my wife is also pretty incredible.
-Not to mention, she puts up with me and allows me to do all of my nerdy/geeky stuff, without questioning.
-I love them both and they mean the world to me.
+I’m a father to the coolest little girl in the entire world and husband to the most amazing woman (not to mention, she puts up with me and allows me to do all of my nerdy/geeky stuff, without questioning it).

-I’ve been completely removed from the “traditional” social media platforms for several years.
+I’ve been completely removed from the “traditional” social media platforms for several years (since even before it was trendy).
 Many things led up to this decision but, at minimum, the significant privacy concerns were enough.
 I’ve made my home on Fosstodon, which is an instance on Mastodon.
 If you’re looking for more enriched social media experience, I’d highly recommend it.